LinearMilk/intergalactic-cantina/README.md

-# [Cantina](http://flax.linearmilk.com/) - A highly (sci-)fictional restaurant website in [React].(https://reactjs.org/)
+# [Cantina](http://flax.linearmilk.com/) - A highly (sci-)fictional restaurant website in [React](https://reactjs.org/).

 A simple responsive website for a restaurant at the end of the universe serving a variety of dishes from across the multiverse.
-Created in [React] with [Create React App](https://github.com/facebookincubator/create-react-app) and [Bootstrap](https://getbootstrap.com/).
+Created in [React](https://reactjs.org/) with [Create React App](https://github.com/facebookincubator/create-react-app) and [Bootstrap](https://getbootstrap.com/).

 ## Status